EO-DataHub/eodhp-guide/services/resource-catalogue.md

 The resource catalogue contains services relating to data access and harvesting from source, along with transformations applied to the data and ordering data from commercial sources.

+This service ensures that data provided to the catalogue is complete and correct.
+Ingestion and access to the catalogue is provided by the [stac-fastapi](stac-fastapi.md) service.

 The resource catalogue currently supports the following data sources:

 - STAC catalogues